sammyngy/steam-activity/README.md

 # Steam Activity
 Some endpoints from the steam api

-## Features
+### Features
 <b>All your recents played games</b> All the informations about a steam user

-<b>Your recent played Games</> A list of your recent played games with stats
+<b>Your recent played Games</b> A list of your recent played games with stats

 ## How to use

 Steps to use the project :

-Create an account on Steam Dev website to get an api key
+#### Create an account on Steam Dev website to get an api key

-Go to <a href="https://steamcommunity.com/dev/apikey" target="_blank">https://steamcommunity.com/dev/apikey</a> and create/login to your account and copy the key
+- Go to <a href="https://steamcommunity.com/dev/apikey" target="_blank">https://steamcommunity.com/dev/apikey</a> and create/login to your account and copy the key

-Got to <a href="https://www.steamidfinder.com/" target="_blank">https://www.steamidfinder.com/</a> and search with your steam username to get your steam id
+- Got to <a href="https://www.steamidfinder.com/" target="_blank">https://www.steamidfinder.com/</a> and search with your steam username to get your steam id

-Click and copy your api key
+####  Deploy an application to Vercel

 Deploy a new application on Vercel